Ian Svenonius: The Psychic Soviet and other writing

-In July 2006, Svenonius released a book of 19 essays entitled the Psychic Soviet (ISBN 0-9656183-9-0), published by Drag City Press.
-Pocket-sized and bound in bright-pink plastic with beveled edges, its form is similar to "The Little Red Book," a Bible, or a foreign-language dictionary.
+In July 2006, Svenonius released a book of 19 essays titled the Psychic Soviet (ISBN 0-9656183-9-0), published by Drag City Press.
+Pocket-sized and bound in bright-pink plastic with beveled edges, its form is similar to "The Little Red Book", a Bible, or a foreign-language dictionary.
 The book serves as an anthology of past articles and essays by Svenonius previously published in periodicals, edited for readability and flow, with a number of new essays included.

 The "Instructions" that preface the book state that it "should clear up much of the confusion regarding events of the last millennium – artistic, geo-political, philosophical, et al." and encourages the reader to "refer to the book in case of ethical quandaries, arguments, and social feuds".
-The writing addresses topics such as the ascent of the DJ as a "star," the "cosmic depression" that followed the defeat of the Union of Soviet Socialist Republics in the Cold War, and the status of rock and roll as a religion.
-To date, The Psychic Soviet is the most complete collection of written material by Svenonius.
+The writing addresses topics such as the ascent of the DJ as a "star", the "cosmic depression" that followed the defeat of the Union of Soviet Socialist Republics in the Cold War, and the status of rock and roll as a religion.

+After The Psychic Soviet, Svenonius released the books "Supernatural Strategies for Making a Rock 'n' Roll Group"(2012), "Censorship Now!!"
+(2015), & "Against the Written Word" (2023).
+He also publishes a newsprint periodical of essays, art, and poetry called "The Cellophane Flag" through Radical Elite Press.